ml4ai/automates/documentation/reports/m1_architecture_report/equations.md

 The AutoMATES team will implement a module for automatically reading equations found in scientific papers describing models of interest.
-This section details the data acquisition, model training, and model deployment for equation detection, decoding, grounding and conversion to an executable representation.
+This section details the approach for data acquisition, model training, and model deployment for equation detection, decoding, grounding and conversion to an executable representation.

 ### Data acquisition

-This step is required for the construction of several datasets meant to be used for the training and evaluation of the models required for the following steps.
+Several datasets need to be constructed in order to train and evaluate the models required for detecting and decoding equations found in text.

-For this purpose we will use papers written in LaTeX downloaded in bulk from [arXiv](https://arxiv.org/help/bulk_data_s3).
+For this purpose, the team will use papers written in LaTeX, downloaded in bulk from [arXiv](https://arxiv.org/help/bulk_data_s3).
 Previously, similar datasets have been constructed but they are limited in scope.
 Particularly, a sample of source files from the `hep-th` (High Energy Physics) section of arXiv was collected in 2003 for the [KDD cup competition](http://www.cs.cornell.edu/projects/kddcup/datasets.html).
-Our goal here is to extend this dataset to increase the number of training examples and to include a variety of domains.
+The goal here is to extend this dataset to increase the number of training examples and to include a variety of domains.

 #### Dataset construction pipeline

-We will use [`latexmk`](https://mg.readthedocs.io/latexmk.html) to compile the downloaded LaTeX code into PDF.
+The team will use [`latexmk`](https://mg.readthedocs.io/latexmk.html) to compile the downloaded LaTeX code into PDF.
-We expect this process to be relatively simple because of the requirements established by arXiv for [(La)TeX submission](https://arxiv.org/help/submit_tex).
+This process is expected to be relatively simple because of the requirements established by arXiv for [LaTeX submission](https://arxiv.org/help/submit_tex).

-The source (La)TeX code will be [tokenized](https://github.com/tiarno/plastex) and scanned for detecting equation related environments.
-These sequences of tokens will be stored and rendered into independent images that show the rendered equation in isolation.
-This pairing of (La)TeX tokens to rendered equations is the dataset required for the training and evaluation of the equation decoding component described below.
+The source (La)TeX code will be [tokenized](https://github.com/tiarno/plastex) and scanned to detect equation related environments.
+These detected sequences of tokens will be stored and rendered into independent images that show the rendered equation in isolation.
+This pairing of LaTeX tokens to rendered equations is the dataset required for the training and evaluation of the **equation decoding** component described below.

 Next, each page of the rendered document will be [transformed into an image](https://github.com/Belval/pdf2image), and an axis aligned bounding box (AABB) for the equation in one of the document pages will be identified by [template matching](https://docs.opencv.org/4.0.0/df/dfb/group__imgproc__object.html).
-This mapping of rendered equation to (page, AABB) tuples will be required for the training and evaluation of the equation detection component described below.
+This mapping of rendered equation to (page, AABB) tuples will be required for the training and evaluation of the **equation detection** component described below.

 ### Equation detection

-The purpose of this component is the automatic detection of equations in scientific papers encoded as PDF files.

-For this purpose we will evaluate standard machine vision techniques such as [R-CNN](https://arxiv.org/abs/1311.2524), [Fast R-CNN](https://arxiv.org/abs/1504.08083), and [Faster R-CNN](https://arxiv.org/abs/1506.01497) for the purpose of detecting equations in documents, resulting in (page, AABB) tuples that describe the location of an equation in a document.
+Before equations can be decoded, they first need to be located within the scientific papers encoded as PDF files.
+For this, standard machine vision techniques such as [R-CNN](https://arxiv.org/abs/1311.2524), [Fast R-CNN](https://arxiv.org/abs/1504.08083), and [Faster R-CNN](https://arxiv.org/abs/1506.01497) will be evaluated for the purpose of detecting equations in documents.
+The output of these models will be (page, AABB) tuples that describe the location of an equation in a document.

-The Faster R-CNN model uses a base network consisting of a series of convolutional and pooling layers as a feature detection for subsequent steps.
+The Faster R-CNN model uses a base network consisting of a series of convolutional and pooling layers as feature detection for subsequent steps.
 This network is usually a model pretrained for the task of image classification, such as [ResNet](https://arxiv.org/abs/1512.03385) trained on [ImageNet](http://www.image-net.org/).
-However, since our task is detecting equations on scientific publications, no pretrained model that we are aware of is available and therefore we will train this feature extraction base network from scratch using the data collected by us.
+However, since our task is detecting equations in scientific publications, no pretrained model that the team is aware of is available, and therefore this feature extraction base network will be trained from scratch using the data collected as above.

 Next, a region proposal network (RPN) uses the features found in the previous step to propose a predefined number of bounding boxes that may contain equations.
 For this purpose,